 - 2 tablespoon Creme fraiche - (to serve, optional)

-- Heat some oil in a large pan and add the onion and cook on a low heat for 2 minutes.1 teaspoon Olive oil, 1 Onion
+- Heat 1 teaspoon Olive oil in a large pan and add 1 Onion and cook on a low heat for 2 minutes.

-- Add the carrots and potato and cook for 2 minutes.500 g Carrot, 1 Potato
+- Add 500 g Carrot and 1 Potato and cook for 2 minutes.

-- Add the stock, some salt and pepper, and ground coriander and bring to the boil and then gently simmer for 20 minutes.
-Add a little more water if it looks too thick.1.5 litres Vegetable stock, 0.5 teaspoon Ground coriander
+- Add 1.5 litres Vegetable stock, 1 pinch Sea salt and black pepper and 0.5 teaspoon Ground coriander and bring to the boil and then gently simmer for 20 minutes.
+Add a little more water if it looks too thick.

-- Add the fresh coriander and using a hand blender or putting it in a jug blender, blend until smooth and pour in bowls, top with some creme fraiche and sprinkle over some more coriander and serve.15 g Fresh coriander (cilantro), 2 tablespoon Creme fraiche
+- Add 15 g Fresh coriander (cilantro) and using a hand blender or putting it in a jug blender, blend until smooth and pour in bowls, top with 2 tablespoon Creme fraiche and sprinkle over some more coriander and serve.

 - Coriander is pretty much the main flavour in this soup, but you could swap it for parsley if you wanted a carrot soup without coriander.